The Dassel Public Library provides access to a huge variety of resources for the community. Book clubs like this one meet regularly.

 Libraries are known as quiet places, but that doesn’t mean they’re not bustling with activity.

-Through Pioneerland, Dassel Library has just launched a new homework help resource, Brainfuse HelpNow.
-This is a free online tutoring service for grades K-12 which provides access to one-to-one homework help from live online tutors each day from 2:00-11:00 p.m., covering all major subject areas.
+Through Pioneerland, Dassel Library has a homework help resource called Brainfuse HelpNow.
+This is a free online tutoring service for grades K-12 which provides access to one-to-one homework help from live online tutors, covering all major subject areas.
 It also includes an adult learning center with practice tests and other online resources.
 HelpNow is accessible from home through a link on the library’s website.

 The Dassel Friends of the Library is a group that supports the library in a variety of ways.
 Meetings take place as needed.
 Contact the library to sign up.

 Dassel Library is located on Third Street in the same building as the city offices.
 Hours are Mondays and Tuesdays from 2 to 6 p.m., Wednesdays from 10 a.m. to 1 p.m., Thursdays from 2 to 6 p.m., Fridays from 10 a.m. to 5 p.m., and Saturdays from 10 a.m. to 1 p.m.

 For current information on library services and programs, go to www.dassel.lib.mn.us or call 320-275-3756.